Cannabis Use Disorder Dashboard

 Treatment Engagement

-Feedback-informed treatment (FIT) trials demonstrate that sharing objective progress data with clients improves alliance and retention — a direct clinical use case for the dashboard.
+These figures reflect independent MBC/FIT research, not SmokingTracker outcome data.
+Feedback-informed treatment trials demonstrate that sharing objective progress data with clients improves alliance and retention.

 Trigger Analysis